 Child care programs provide safe, supervised environments for children in the absence of their parents or guardians.
 Daily care includes activities, learning opportunities and child/staff interactions, all in a safe, educational environment.
-A program can be run as a standalone business, as part of a ministry, or even out of the home.
-While child care programs vary in type, one thing remains the same for all: high-quality, safe care for children is the top priority of every child care program, no matter how big or small.
+Programs may operate as full-day care or as afterschool or summer supports for school age children.
+A program can be run as a standalone business, as part of a ministry, out of the home or a public or private school.
+While child care programs vary in type, one thing remains the same for all: high-quality, safe care for children is the top priority for every child care program, no matter how big or small.

 What benefits are there to this career path?

-Early care and education providers play a critical role for families and communities.
-By offering quality care and education, you create a two-generational economic impact, helping parents go to work and support their families, while nurturing the next generation of leaders and thinkers.
+Early care and education programs play a critical role for families and communities.
+By offering quality care and education, you create a two-generational economic impact, helping parents go to work and support their families, while nurturing the next generation of leaders and thinkers from birth through their early school years.
 Meanwhile, you have leadership and decision-making opportunities about how you run your program.